ericraycodes/fcc-markdown-previewer-1.0/README.md

 	JavaScript

-After the initial setup, run the following in the terminal:
+### After the initial setup...

+run the following in the terminal:

 	# Go inside the created project root-directory.
 	cd fcc-markdown-previewer-1.0